You wake up on a Saturday morning, notice an unexpected wet patch on your duvet, and realize your dog peed on your bed—it wasn’t just a bad dream.

 If you’ve worked through the strategies in this guide consistently for several weeks and the accidents persist, professional support is worth pursuing.

-A veterinarian should always be the first call — particularly if the behavior started suddenly or is accompanied by any of the physical symptoms covered in the medical section.
+A veterinarian should always be the first call, especially if the behavior changes suddenly or is accompanied by any physical symptoms mentioned in the medical section.
 Many causes of inappropriate urination are medical rather than behavioral, and no amount of training will resolve a UTI or hormonal imbalance.

 If your dog has a clean bill of health but the behavior persists, a certified animal behaviorist can assess the possible cause.
-Behaviorists are trained to identify patterns in dog behavior that aren’t always obvious to owners — particularly around anxiety, fear responses, and learned habits that have become deeply ingrained.
+Certified behaviorists can recognize patterns in dog behavior that may not be obvious to owners, particularly regarding anxiety, fear responses, and deeply ingrained learned habits.

 A personalized plan from someone who has observed your dog directly is often the missing piece after self-guided training reaches its limit.